Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \subsection{Exceptions}

 As discussed previously, some measures can be incorrectly computed for some datasets.
-Their use require specific conditions that cannot be always guaranteed.
-Operations like division by zero and logarithm of negative values are the main causes of exceptions.
+Their use requires specific conditions that cannot always be guaranteed.
+Operations such as division by zero and logarithm of negative values are the main causes of exceptions.

 Alternatives to deal with problematic measures are: \emph{(i)} assuming it results in a missing value; \emph{(ii)} using a default value; \emph{(iii)} if the measure is multi-valued, ignore it.
-The first option results in a meta-base with missing values, which eventually will be filled using some preprocessing technique \citep{Han2005}.
+The first option results in a meta-base with missing values, which eventually will be filled using some preprocessing technique~\citep{Han2005} or removed from the meta-base.
 The other two alternatives fix the problem of having a missing value during the computation of the meta-feature.

 The use of a default value to represent exceptional cases can be positive when it properly characterizes the measure and the phenomenon that generates the exception.
-Table \ref{tab:error-prone1} presents default values, suggested by the authors, to be used when a meta-feature cannot characterize a dataset.
-With the exception of \emph{sdRatio}, the values are in the range of their measures, assuming a semantic meaning as explained in the column \emph{Meaning}.
+Table~\ref{tab:error-prone1} presents default values, suggested by the authors, to be used when a meta-feature cannot characterize a dataset.
+With the exception of~\emph{sdRatio}, the values are in the range of their measures, assuming a semantic meaning as explained in the column \emph{Meaning}.

 The previous alternatives can introduce noise in the predictive meta-data.
 This does not occur when the defective results can be removed before the summarization.
 As a drawback, this alternative is valid only for the multi-valued measures.
 Furthermore, to discard few values for measures with high cardinality, the final result will not change drastically, but for the measures with low cardinality, this approach may lead to distortions in results.